ysicing/ergo/ergo_kube_init.md

 ## ergo kube init

-Run this command in order to set up the QuCheng control plane
+Run this command in order to set up the control plane

 ```
 ergo kube init [flags]